A Basic Guide on How to Generate an Accessibility Statement

 An accessibility statement is a great way to show your commitment to making your website accessible.

-Thus, an accessibility statement is a great way to promote your accessibility objectives and ensure that everyone knows exactly what you stand for.
+An accessibility statement is a great way to promote your accessibility objectives and ensure that everyone knows exactly what your brand stands for.

-- Gives detailed information about the website’s accessibility goals as well as how to achieve them.
+- It gives detailed information about a website’s accessibility goals as well as how they aim to achieve them.

-Everyone who accesses the website, especially those with impairments, acknowledges the accessibility statement.
-Be cautious, however, for accessibility statements that make reckless or inaccurate promises could undermine rather than boost a website’s image.
+Everyone who accesses a site should have access to the accessibility statement.
+Be cautious though because accessibility statements that make reckless or inaccurate promises could undermine rather than boost a website’s image.

 An accessibility statement serves as a notice that tells plaintiff firm trolls to move along.
 If you have an accessibility statement, most of them will just skip to the next website on the list.

-When a differently-abled person reads your accessibility statement, it’s likely because they have questions about accessing your website.
+When a differently-abled person reads your accessibility statement, it’s probably because they have questions about accessing your site.